gliraferreira/tweet-analyzer/README.md

 </p>

 ## Architecture
-This project is using MVP Clean architecture.
-Views are responsible for displaying and handling UI elements.
-Presenters are the bridge between views and model objects, they interact with views providing data with proper formatting and so on.
-Domains are the place to apply business logic, get data sources, map response to known entities.
-Data sources are the data providers from both remote APIs and local databases.
-All the dependencies are injected by Dagger.
+* This project is using MVP Clean architecture.
+* Views are responsible for displaying and handling UI elements.
+* Presenters are the bridge between views and model objects, they interact with views providing data with proper formatting and so on.
+* Domains are the place to apply business logic, get data sources, map response to known entities.
+* Data sources are the data providers from both remote APIs and local databases.
+* All the dependencies are injected by Dagger.

-This is project is written 100% in Kotlin.
+This project is written 100% in Kotlin.

 ## Libraries

 * RxJava/RxAndroid
 * Retrofit
 * Dagger 2
-* Picasso
 * Hawk (properties)
 * Support Library